 Airbnb is actually a social accommodation platform for private households renting out their spare room.
 Over time it has also become a booking platform for apartments, renting between two private parties.

-The reason why we list Airbnb here is simple: Here you can also find a few hostels!
+The reason why we list Airbnb here is simple: Here you might find a few hostels!

 For using Airbnb you need to register and have a profile.